FullValueRider/VBALib/README.md

 Run the tests from TestAll.
 Do not use Rubberduck unit testing.
 There are currently over 400 tests and Rubberduck just grinds to a halt.

+I'm currently using the MIT license **BUT** if you find yourslf using any of the library code for commercial reasons please make a contribution proportional to the utility you gained.

 ## Overview of library contents

 The library offers